Navigate the Web with Vim

-I’ve been using a tool for probably over a year now that helps let’s me navigate the web with Vim.
-It’s a simple chrome extension called Vimium, it can also be found be installed on Firefox or Safari.
-The tools makes my transition from my code editor and the web a breeze.
-I’m able to open and close tabs, navigation through a website, and more using Vim’s single keyboard commands.
+I have been using a tool for probably over a year now that helps let's me navigate the web with Vim.
+It's a simple chrome extension called Vimium, it can also be found be installed on Firefox or Safari.
+The tools makes my transition from my code editor (which is currently vscode) and the web a breeze.
+I'm able to open and close tabs, navigation through a website, and more using Vim's single keyboard commands.

 Here are all of the commands:

 Here are some of the commands I use the most everyday:

 - gg/G - the quickest way to get to the top and bottom of any page.

 - x - close a tab with one keystroke.

 - d/u - go up and down the page.
 You'll find this similar to the ctrl-d and ctrl-u in Vim (just without a modifier key!)

 One of my favorite features is the "f" commands for opening links, it gives you a visual buffer for all of the visible links on the page: